elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     - Compare different strategies for unique identifiers for training materials
     - Create versioned DOIs for training materials

+## 8.1 Presentation
 Here you can find the presentation for this session:

 <iframe src="https://drive.google.com/file/d/1-WVUwjQR8oGToCNy4nJ16znOGQch9qBLqVfPA4Q01VU/preview" width="640" height="360" allow="autoplay"></iframe>

 The full presentation can be downloaded as a pdf [here](https://docs.google.com/presentation/d/1-WVUwjQR8oGToCNy4nJ16znOGQch9qBLqVfPA4Q01VU/export?format=pdf).

-## 8.1 Unique identifiers for training materials
+## 8.2 Unique identifiers for training materials

 ### What is a unique persistent identifier (PID)?